-Global Carbon Market – Tunisia
+Global carbon market – Tunisia

-Title: Global Carbon Market
+Title: Country manager project: Global Carbon Market

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Commissioned by: German Federal Ministry for Economic Affairs and Climate Action (BMWK)

-Lead executing agency: National Agency for Energy Management, ANME
+Lead executing agency: National Agency for Energy Management (ANME)

-Overall term: 2018 to 2021
+Overall term: 2018 to 2023

 Public and private decision-makers are taking part in international negotiations on new carbon markets.
-They are creating the necessary structures and processes to successfully implement Article 6 of the Paris Agreement.
+They are creating the necessary structures and processes to implement Article 6 of the Paris Agreement.

 The project supports the Tunisian National Agency for Energy Conservation (ANME), Ministry of Local Affairs and Environment and other actors from the public and private sectors in using national and international market mechanisms for emissions reduction.